 Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 There’s zero question about it: Corduroy is the unofficially official fabric of fall.
-This, in turn, makes corduroy pants the unofficially official pant of the season (at least, that’s what well tell anyone who will listen).
+This, in turn, makes corduroy pants the unofficially official pants of the season.
 While the ribbed cotton material is certainly a seasonal darling — rarely does the fabric make an appearance prior to the turn of the season, unless you happened to indulge in a pair of corduroy shorts recently — its appeal is as sensible as it is widespread.
-After all, the best corduroy pants don’t just drape your thighs in ribbony cotton comfort, but are a legit style move, too.
+After all, the best corduroy pants don’t just drape your thighs in ribbony cotton comfort, they’re a whole look level-up for any guy who recognizes the title Take Ivy.

-It’s for this exact reason that we need corduroy pants now more than ever.
+It’s for this exact reason (functionality, also, looking light a straight-up ‘fit god) that we need corduroy pants now more than ever.
 Allow the supple (yes, supple) fabric to imbue not only your wardrobe but the entire season with that familiar feeling of warmth fall is meant to provide, especially when rendered in rich hues — your chestnuts, olives, mochas, you understand.
 With so many iterations and silhouettes of the cord pant now available, there’s zero reason not to wear them all season long.

 What Exactly Is Corduroy?